dean0x7d/pybinding/docs/install/advanced.rst

 .. rubric:: Linux

-Building Pybinding from source is the only option on Linux.
+Building pybinding from source is the only option on Linux.

 #.
 Make sure you have gcc and g++ v5.0 or newer.
 To check, run `g++ --version` in your terminal.
    Refer to instruction from your Linux distribution in case you need to upgrade.
 Alternatively,